Apple Event 2019: iPhone 11 Pro, Apple Arcade, iPad, Watch 2019 and everything announced

 These are the games we saw demo'd when Apple Arcade was being introduced:

-Apple TV Plus launches Nov.
+Apple TV Plus launches on Nov.
 1 in over 100 countries, for another $4.99 per month for a family subscription.
-We saw a longer trailer of Jason Momoa's new show, See.
+We saw a longer trailer of Jason Momoa's new sci-fi show See.

 iPad 2019

-The company is replacing its sixth-generation model with a new 10.2-inch seventh-generation version optimized for the new iPad OS.
-It's got improved brightness, a better viewing angle, an A10 Fusion chip and adds Smart Connector plus a new smart keyboard cover.
+The company is replacing its sixth-generation iPad with a new 10.2-inch seventh-generation iPad optimized for the new iPad OS.
+It's got improved brightness, a better viewing angle, an A10 Fusion chip and adds a Smart Connector plus a new smart keyboard cover.
 So you can enjoy all the new games and content!
-For the same price as before, $329, starting at the end of the month.
+For the same price as before, $329 (£349, AU$529), starting at the end of the month.

 Apple Watch Series 5

 The new Watch Series 5 features a new always-on display that can drop to as low as 1Hz refresh to save power, as well as a compass and optimized faces.
 And it has fancy new bands and faces!
-GPS models will start at $399 and $499 for cell models.
-Series 3 stays in the line, but the price has dropped to $199 to start.
+GPS models will start at $3999 (£399, AU$649) and $499 (£499, AU$799) for cell models.
+Series 3 stays in the line, but the price has dropped to $199 (£199, AU$319) to start.
 The company also announced three new health studies: hearing, heart and movement and menstrual-cycle tracking.

 - Apple Watch Series 5 smartwatch: Always-On display, new compass, price, specs and more